ssg-research/amulet/README.md

 Consider setting `.poetry_venv/bin/poetry config virtualenvs.create false` to prevent poetry from creating its own venv.

-To create the virtual environemnt:
+To create the virtual environment:
 `python3 -m venv .venv`

 To activate it: